Elleined/junit-mockito-notes/README.md

 `spy(T mockObject)`: Used to create a mock object that will also have the behavior of the real object but you can stub a specific method.

-`any()`: Used in replace of argument for you to call the method without the valid parameter.
-Usually used if parameter is not important for testing/

 `verify(T mockObject)`: Used to check if method call is really invoked or called.

 `times(int expectedNumberOfTimesCalled)`: Used to check how many times that method is called.